 I had a hectic week, and I totally forgot to do a water change.
 Well, my poor Betta got a red gill.
 It turned out to be a huge red flag for ammonia poisoning.
 I had to do an immediate 100 percent water change to save his life.
 The good news is that he's still alive and happily swimming around.
 I almost lost him.
 Now I set alarm reminders on my phone to remind me to change his water.

 This is what I learned over the last six months of Betta fish ownership:

-- You should properly cycle your aquarium before adding your Betta.
+- Properly cycle your aquarium before adding your Betta.

-- Make sure you add live plants and/or silk plants, and do not have plastic plants.
+- Make sure you add live plants and/or silk plants.
+Do not add plastic plants.

-- Also, you should get smooth decorations with no sharp edges to protect your Betta's fins.
+- Get smooth decorations with no sharp edges to protect your Betta's fins.

 - Buy a slow-flowing filter or a sponge filter for your Betta's tank.

-- Now I'll go ahead and state the obvious, get the correct siphon size for your tank.
+- Get the correct siphon size for your tank.

 - Make sure you set loud reminders on your phone for your water changes.
 It just might help!